Skip to main content

 }

 Contract methods are called directly on the instance without .write or .read suffixes.
-View functions return their result directly, while state-changing functions return { hash, receipt }.
+View/pure functions return their decoded value directly, while state-changing functions return { hash, receipt, userOpHash? } (the userOpHash is present only when gas sponsoring routes the transaction through a bundler).

 Decoding event logs